Research project into health benefits of nature spaces in urban environments

-In late January 2018, Biofit Health & Fitness is collaborating with leading London property developer EcoWorld Ballymore on a research project in the densely urban Canary Wharf district to explore the impact of exposure to indoor nature spaces on personal wellbeing.
+In late January 2018, Biofit Health & Fitness collaborated with leading London property developer EcoWorld Ballymore on a research project in the densely urban Canary Wharf district to explore the impact of exposure to indoor nature spaces on personal wellbeing.

 The waterfront Wardian Case has been designed along nature-inspired, biophilic design principles by the biofit team for maximum Vitamin Nature benefits.
 Guests will experience an abundance of natural light, air purifying plants, circadian lighting, forest aromatherapy, acoustic world music and other health-oriented design touches.
 Cumulatively, these elements are expected to deliver a feeling of restored energy, calmness and focus; perfect for tackling the urban jungle outside.